clemenong1/SingaSport/README.md

      ```bash
      npx expo start
      ```
+     OR

+     ```bash
+     npx expo start --tunnel
+     ```

    - Scan the QR code displayed in the terminal which opens the Expo Go App.

+6. **OR Run the app on a simulator:**

+    - Ensure that your simulators in the background is running
+    - Click 'i' for IOS simulator or 'a' for android simulator.

 ---